 It is fair to say the secret is out.
-The science behind it is solid and it appears common practice these days for both elite and recreational athletes to supplement beetroot leading up to competition to benefit performance.
+The science behind beetroot loading is solid and it appears common practice these days for both elite and recreational athletes to load pre event to boost performance.
 Now let's simplify the when/ why/ how this weapon of choice works.

 How does it work?